High data quality in the German Soccer League

 Outlook: Constant dripping wears the stone instead of mayflies

 Viking is so pleased with the success that they have scaled up: Data quality and data enrichment run monthly – as do analytics and scoring.
 The return on marketing investment is particularly interesting when compared to search engine marketing.
 Why?
-“Contacts we acquire via search engines are usually only seen once.
+“We usually only see contacts that we acquire via search engines once.
 We can turn customers from Schober email campaigns into loyal existing customers.
-This is exactly in line with our positioning: One Stop Shop for your workplace, innovative and data-driven marketing and great customer service,” says Sandy Kirchhoff, Senior Manager Commercial Marketing Europe
+This is exactly in line with our positioning: one-stop store for your workplace, innovative and data-driven marketing and great customer service,” says Sandy Kirchhoff, Senior Manager Commercial Marketing Europe.

 Contact